brainexe/node-metawear/readme.md

 - BMM150 Magnetometer
 - QUATERNION data from SensorFusion, ONLY FOR METAMOTION R Boards !!

-## Next release -> v1.0.0
+## Next release -> v1.1.0
 - SensorFusion - NDOF mode support for all output types
 - Acceleromter - TAP_CONFIG, ORIENT_CONFIG, FLAT_CONFIG, LOW_HIGH_G_CONFIG
 - Refactoring of the sensor configuration implementation

-Note : The versioning will restart at v1.0.0 in order to better handle the major and minor releases as from now.
+Note : The versioning restarted at v1.0.0 in order to better handle the major and minor releases as from now.

 ## Run unit tests
 ```